Cybersecurity SDR Strategies: Lead Generation for Security Companies

 Emerging Trends

-AI-Enhanced Research: Using artificial intelligence for threat landscape analysis and prospect intelligence.
+AI-Enhanced Research: Using artificial intelligence for threat landscape analysis and prospect intelligence, a trend increasingly adopted by AI-focused companies and networking vendors alike.

 Zero Trust Selling: Adapting SDR approaches to zero trust security models and vendor evaluation processes.